sardisnetwork/docs/intro.md

 <tr style="background:rgba(0,0,0,0)"><td rowspan=5 > Spark </td><td rowspan=5 >
 The protocol is further optimized.

-Heco will take the mission of connecting CeFi and DeFi,
+Sardis will take the mission of connecting CeFi and DeFi,

 allowing more users to use DeFi applications at a low threshold.  </td> <td rowspan=5 >2021 Q3 </td> <td rowspan=5 > To be announced  </td> <td>Complete developer tools</td></tr>
 <tr style="background:rgba(0,0,0,0)"><td>Complete developer forum, blog, and FAQ information</td></tr>